Marling Student Support

 All funding that Marling School receives for 16 to 19 tuition will be directed towards one-to-one support for those students who have not achieved a GCSE Grade 4 in Mathematics or English Language.

-There are official documents which your son will need to be aware of during the exam/mock periods.
-These will be displayed outside the Examination room also.
+There are official documents which your son/daughter will need to be aware of during the exam/mock periods.
+These will also be displayed outside the Examination Room.

 REMINDER: